 15. Silas Jayne, Chicago’s Suburban Gangster by Bryan Alaspa

 Creepy and not too graphic, this true crime account travels back in time to when horse shows could be deadly.
 I had grown up hearing about the illegal shenanigans of Silas Jayne.
 My trainer would tell me how cutthroat (almost literally) horse shows in the Chicago area were back in the day.
-I knew this guy was responsible for killing a young trainer who had the misfortune of starting up the car of his brother who Silas was intent on killing.
+I knew this guy was responsible for killing a young trainer who had the misfortune of starting up the car of his brother who Silas intended to have killed.
 She was in the wrong place at the wrong time.
 I also knew some thought there was/is a connection with him and the missing Brach Candy heiress.
 This book helped fill in the blanks for me.
-Supposedly even the Chicago mafia was intimidated by Silas Jayne–he was that bad.
+Supposedly, even the Chicago mafia was intimidated by Silas Jayne—he was that bad.

 16.Wild Ride: the Rise and Fall of Calumet Farm Inc., America’s Premier Racing Dynasty by Ann Hagedorn Auerbach